This article contains affiliate links, meaning we’ll earn a small commission if you purchase products through these links.

-One thing that I do in my novels is to create keywords for my main characters and then create a child keyword of my minor characters that are tied to that character.
+One thing that I do in my novels is to create keywords for my main characters and then create a child keyword for my minor characters that are tied to that character.
 For example, all of my heroine’s family would go under her name.
 And you can use color-coding in your keywords as well.
 In my novel, if the main character is colored blue, then all the minor characters associated with her are a lighter shade of blue.
-That way you know who belongs to whom.
+That way, you know who belongs to whom.

-A good rule of thumb for creating keywords is to think about all the possible searches you might do during the writing process (drafting, reviewing, editing, etc.) and create those keywords.
+A good rule of thumb for creating keywords is to think about all possible searches you might do during the writing process (drafting, reviewing, editing, etc.) and create those keywords.
 And most importantly, don’t forget to use them!

 Say you are working later in the book and need to reference something that happened earlier.
 You may not remember the exact scene it occurred in, but you do remember that they were talking about Joe.
 Now you can easily do a project search for the keyword “Joe_mentioned”.
 This will list the three scenes where Joe was mentioned and you can quickly find what you need.

 The Project Search lets you search everything or limit your search to Titles, Text, Notes, Synopsis, Keywords, Label, Status or Section Type.
 You can also limit the search to the Metadata fields that you have set up.

 And you can save your search as a Collection.